appreciated/designer-for-flow/README.md

 After executing the ready to use electron application can be found under `target/electron/designer-for-flow-<archtype>`.

+# Versioning
+The Version of the Editor will be coupled to the respective Vaadin version that was used during the build.
+The Editor will only use patch versioning.
+This make it more obvious for the user for which vaadin Version the designer ist designated.

+designer-for-flow v14.0.* -> Vaadin 14.0
+designer-for-flow v14.1.* -> Vaadin 14.1

 # Branching

 * `master` the latest version of the starter, using the latest platform snapshot